kyma-project/kyma/docs/authorization-and-authentication/docs/012-cr-idppresets.md

 type: Custom Resource
 ---

-The `idppresets.authentication.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format that represents presets of Identity Provider configuration used in securing API through console UI.
-Presets are a convenient way to configure authentication section in API Custom Resource.
+The `idppresets.authentication.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format that represents presets of the Identity Provider configuration used to secure API through the Console UI.
+Presets are a convenient way to configure the **authentication** section in the API Custom Resource.

 To get the up-to-date CRD and show the output in the `yaml` format, run this command: